MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/how-to-build-api-clients-from-swagger-for-app-integration.md

    PM> Install-Package Microsoft.IdentityModel.Clients.ActiveDirectory
    ```

-1. Use the statically-generated client library files to call the operationalization APIs.
+1. Use the statically generated client library files to call the operationalization APIs.
 In your application code, import the required namespace types and create an API client to manage the API calls:

    ```
    // --- IMPORT NAMESPACE TYPES -------------------------------------------------------